 When you uproot a tile, you must preserve its orientation.
-You cannot uproot the Start Tile.
+To rotate a tile while uprooting, you must do each separately (assuming it's even allowable).

 You cannot end your uproot action unless side-to-side connections exist between tiles such that every tile can be reached from the start tile.
-Here are some examples of legal and illegal placements:
+Here are some examples of legal and illegal tile placements: